erikronstrom/remus/README.md

 The list of chord degrees is mainly redundant to the categorization, but enables the use of harmonies for which there are no pre-defined categories.
 While the list of supported categories could of course be extended, should the need arise, a category system can never contain all possible harmonies.

-Note that these chord degrees denote a "nominal harmony" rather than voicing.
+Note that these chord degrees denote a “nominal harmony” rather than voicing.
 E.g. a 7sus4 chord would be represented as `[P4, P5, m7]`, even if the seventh was actually played in the octave below the fourth.
 Octave equivalence is generally assumed, with the exception that the intervals between octave and 13th can be used for tensions, as in common in Western harmonic systems.

 The list contains of values that can be coerced to [Interval objects](# Interval).
 Note that microtonal intervals are supported.